XimeraProject/ximeraExamples/README.md

 ''nesting'' for testing the numbering scheme and nesting behavior inside the problem subfolder in the dtxTests folder respectively).

-## When Preambles are Necessary
+## Use of Preambles
 Some specific test files/xourses need to load specific options or alternative files as part of their testing (e.g. the graphics testing file needs to input graphics, and set graphics paths in the preamble).
-When this is necessary, **do note use the xmpreamble** for the test repo - instead you should make a preamble with the relevant test file (or xourse as appropriate) name, appended with ''Preamble'' - e.g. ''imagePreamble.tex'' is the preamble file for the image.tex test file.
+When this is necessary, **do note change the xmPreamble** of the test repo - instead you should make a preamble with the relevant test file (or xourse as appropriate) name, appended with ''Preamble'' - e.g. ''imagePreamble.tex'' is the preamble file for the image.tex test file.
 Similarly, some specific elements have (intended) different behavior depending on server source (e.g. UF, OSU, KL, etc).